yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/error-templates.md

 ### Removing the X-Generator Header

-In case of an error, the Tyk Gateway adds the following fixed header and value: `X-Generator: tyk.io` Please note that for `404 Not found` Tyk will not return this header from a security perspective.
-To still mitigate this issue, in case you want to better understand your clients and provide you, the manager of the platform, with information, you can simply turn on `track_404_logs` in `tyk.conf` which will produce error logs showing the resources that were requested and not found.
+In case of an error, the Tyk Gateway adds the following fixed header and value: `X-Generator: tyk.io` Please note that for `404 Not found` errors, Tyk will not return this header from a security perspective.
+To mitigate this issue, in case you want to better understand your clients and provide you, the manager of the platform, with error information, you can set `track_404_logs` to `true` in your `tyk.conf` which will then produce error logs showing the resources that were requested and not found.

 If you don't want to return our default X-Generator header (set to tyk.io) in your templates, set `hide_generator_header` to `true` in your `tyk.conf` file